dylanmc/CryptoBook/src/2_EncodingData.md

 digit in hex is the _sixteen's place_^[and the next digit is the 256'ths place!], so 10 in hex is 16 in decimal (also written as 10~16~ == 16~10~).
 A in hex is 10 in decimal.
 This means that one hex digit holds exactly four bits, and it takes two hex digits to hold a byte.

-This is important right now, because Unicode tables are all written in hex, as you're about to see:
+Finally, there are a number of ways of indicating what base a nuber is in.
+In addition to using the subscript of the base, like spoiling the joke with 10~2~, when you are writing numbers in ASCII and there's no way to write subscripts, instead we prefix binary numbers with `0b`, and prefix hexadecimal numbers with `0x`.
+If a number has no prefix or subscript, it's usually^[when not telling nerdy jokes] safe to assume the number is in base 10.
+Learning what hexadecimal looks like is important right now, because Unicode tables are all written in hex, as you're about to see.

 ### Back to Unicode